-Oliver, or Chef O as he is more widely known, is a two-time kidney transplant recipient, with over 30 years of his life as a successful kidney transplant patient.
+Oliver, or Chef O as he is more widely known, is a two-time kidney transplant recipient, with over 32 years of his life as a successful kidney transplant patient.
 Chef O's kidneys failed 2 weeks after he played in and won a United States Tennis Association Regional 5 states doubles tennis tournament in July 1983.
 After his first transplant in January 1985, he hit the ground running and has not stopped running since.
-He is a patient advocate, mentor, public speaker, transplant athlete and a retired internationally known, award-winning healthy lifestyle chef.
-He has served twice on a United

-Network for Organ Sharing (UNOS) committees Network 10 and is a national speaker for the Renal Support Network and other national committees.
+He is a patient advocate, mentor, public speaker, transplant athlete and a retired internationally known, award-winning healthy lifestyle chef that loves to travel to teach dialysis patients on how cook healthier.
+He has served twice on a United Network for Organ Sharing (UNOS) committees Network 10 and is a national speaker for the Renal Support Network and other national committees.

 Chef O's life has been filled with a lot of enjoyment and has been very rewarding.
-From hosting an award-winning TV cooking show for 11 years, 315 shows, 9 Video Awards and a Producer of the Year to being voted twice BEST CHEF in GR, to be a representative on TEAM USA and TEAM MICHIGAN at 8 World Transplant Games and 14 Transplant Games of America, 33 medals in track and fields, tennis and fencing.
+From hosting an award-winning TV cooking show for 11 years, 315 shows, 9 Video Awards and a Producer of the Year to being voted twice BEST CHEF in GR, the UNITED STATES CULINARY EXCELLENCE AWARD, to be a representative on TEAM USA and TEAM MICHIGAN at 9 World Transplant Games and 14 Transplant Games of America, 33 medals in track and fields, tennis and fencing.
 He says his transplant life is like climbing a ladder, going higher and higher.
 But as he climbs, he wants to reach back and bring some people along with him.
 Chef O's goal is to take an RV and travel the United States to help show dialysis patients how to cook, eat and live a better life while on dialysis and even after their transplant.